FEUP-LDTS-2021/ldts-project-assignment-G0901/docs/README.md

 #### Consequences

 * Allows the separation of the classes that receive input from the ones that interpret it.
-* Keeps the codebase more simple.
+* Keeps the codebase simple.
 * It is not as easy to undo operations.

 ## Code Smells and Refactors